 A Map Of London Bookswaps

 Bookswaps come in many shapes and sizes.
 Some occupy wardrobe-sized cabinets.
-Others are miniature units or simply a spare shelf in a rail station.
+Others are miniature units or simply a spare shelf in a railway station.
 Lewisham even has a bookswap in a disused phone box.

 A phone box full of books in Lewisham.